Messenger Eagle (See Dance for the Earth)

 Maida became familiar with the Eagle when she was a young child living in Kanab, Utah.
 The red earth buttes surrounding Kanab, were a convenient and enticing place for Eagles to safely view the world below.

 “For the performance, Messenger Eagle, the Eagle is revered as a messenger to and from the Gods.
-If you are in communication with the Eagle you might receive a message from the Gods or, perhaps, send a message to the Gods.”
+If you are in communication with the Eagle you may receive a message from the Gods or, perhaps, send a message to the Gods.”
 Maida Withers

-Dana Tai Soon Burgess
+Dana Tai Soon Burgess, MWDCCo

-Messenger Eagle – Transformation was performed by Maida Withers Dance Construction Company dancers along with Brazilian dancers for the performance in Brasilia, Brazil for the opening in the National Theatre, of OMAME Projeto that was part of the United Nation’s Earth Summit (Eco’92), June 3 to 14, 1992, programming in Rio de Janeiro, Brazil.
-In Rio, this stunning performance was on a large elevated stage on La Playa da Flemingo Beach, Rio de Janeiro.
-It was our understanding that the stage events were sponsored by the Mayor of Rio de Janeiro.
+Messenger Eagle – Transformation/Rolling Thunder was performed by Maida Withers Dance Construction Company dancers along with Brazilian dancers for the performance in Brasilia, Brazil, May, date TBD, 1992 for the opening ceremony of OMAME Projeto, in the eloquent National Theatre.
+OMAMA Projeto was an organization partner that connected international artist to be part of cultural events during the United Nation’s Earth Summit (Eco’92), June 3 to 14, 1992, programming in Rio de Janeiro, Brazil.

-Dana Tai Soon Burgess, “Messenger Eagle” soloist, with Maida Withers Dance Construction Company, dancers and five Brasilian dancers, “Rolling Thunder, la Playa da Flemengo, Rio de Janeiro United Nation’s Earth Summit, June 1992.
+Dana Tai Soon Burgess, “Messenger Eagle” soloist, with four Maida Withers Dance Construction Company dancers and five Brasilian dancers, performed Rolling Thunder, on a large stage on la Playa da Flemengo beach stage in Rio de Janeiro as part of the United Nation’s Earth Summit, June 1992.

 Artists and Collaborators